Zhuojuewang/DataVis_Final_Project/README.md

     <img src="man/MachinesLearningClassificationPriceChange.png" align="center" width="100%"  />

 * Prediction
-  * We used the ARIMA model which is belonging to the LSTM model to predict the future value of Bitcoin.
+  * I used the ARIMA model which is belonging to the LSTM model to predict the future value of Bitcoin.
 However, we know that the value of Bitcoin is very difficult to predict.
 The forecasting value of Bitcoin is only a reference, not an accurate prediction.

 	<img src="man/MachinesLearningPrediction.png" align="center" width="100%"  />